UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_05.md

 These program can then activate special functions for certain files, such as using the appropriate colors to highlight headings and functions.

-Let's move on to the next slide to see how it looks when we are editing file in VS Code.
+Let's move on to the next slide to see how it looks when we are editing file in `VS Code`.

 ---